Dibyasundar444/Dibyasundar444/README.md

 - 👋 Hi, I’m @Dibyasundar444
 - 👀 I’m interested in Developement (Application)
 - 🌱 I’m currently learning ReactNative
-- 💞️ I’m looking to collaborate on a project
+- 💞️ I’m looking for a Job(front end), to collaborate on a project
 - 📫 Reach me at email- dibyasundar444@gmail.com,
 <!---
 Dibyasundar444/Dibyasundar444 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.